hatashiro/kawa/README.md

 Preferences can be found in a preference window.
 The window can be opened by clicking the menubar icon of Kawa or launching Kawa again.

-* General Stuff
-  * **`Show Menubar Icon`**
+### Show menubar icon

 Show the icon of Kawa in the OS X menubar.
 When you click the icon, a preference window will be opened.
 If this option is unset, the icon will be hidden and the preference window can be opened when launching Kawa again.

-  * **`Launch Kawa on startup`**
+### Launch Kawa on startup

 Add Kawa to startup items.

+### Show notification on input source change

+Show macOS notification on input source change.

 ## Development